 Getting a call for a follow-up interview is a big success as it brings you one step closer to getting the job.
-It shows that your initial interview was a success, and you are a serious candidate for the job.
+It shows that your initial interview was a success, and you are a serious candidate for the position.
 You must prepare for your second opportunity to impress the employer.
 Do not take it lightly and rely on the success of the first interview.

 The second one-on-one meeting is much more involved than the first interview.
 Be ready to see some new faces as follow-up interviews are a chance to meet new people.
 Some companies have a panel for the second one, and there are managers, potential coworkers, and senior executives present.

-Second interview tips and questions to practice:
+Second interview tips and questions to practice

 The second round of questions focuses on helping the panel or interviewer visualize your role.
-Here are some sample interview questions for second meeting and tips on answering them in the best possible way.
+Here are some sample interview questions for the second meeting and tips on answering them in the best possible way.

 The question is similar to asking about your skills and strengths, but the context is different.
 It is about contributions you can make to the organization.